Pack Your Carry-on Right: 21 things you shouldn’t forget

 I don’t know how many times I have tripped just walking and can’t imagine having to do that with a roller bag as well.

-Actually the first time I came to Turkey my best friend brought a roller and I brought my backpack.
+The first time I came to Turkey my best friend brought a roller and I brought my backpack.
 The entire time, she regretted having the roller.

-Now that we have that all sorted out, let’s talk about what should actually go in the bag.
+Now that we have that all sorted out, let’s talk about what should go in the bag.

-pinterest pin for how to pack your carry-on the 21 things you shouldn't forget
+pinterest pin for how to pack your carry-on the 21 things you shouldn't forget it is a yellow hardshell carry on covered in black and white stickers

-While it doesn’t happen all the time, things can go missing from luggage and if it is something you actually need, you could find yourself in a bad situation.
+While it doesn’t happen all the time, things can go missing from luggage and if it is something you need, you could find yourself in a bad situation.

 Also, make sure you keep them in their bottles as much as possible.
 This will ensure that your medicine appears legitimate instead of like a shady drug deal.